-Johannesburg is old Western ghost town, with only 100 current inhabitants.
-Gold was discovered here in 1894 and was the third largest discovery in the US.
+Johannesburg is an old Western ghost town, with only 100 current inhabitants.
+Gold was discovered here in 1894 and was the third-largest discovery in the US.
 There is still an active mine producing lots of gold daily.

 WHEN TO GO?

 Anytime…There is sunshine and beautiful weather 365 days a year!
 But if you plan to visit Death Valley itself, come between September and April when it is coolest.

 No public transportation directly to the area.
 Greyhound bus service: Ridgecrest, Ca. In Ridgecrest, you must rent a car to travel to Johannesburg, twenty-five miles away.
 Rental cars are available at the airport and at Enterprise Rental Cars in Ridgecrest, Ca. There is no public transportation to Death Valley National Park from Johannesburg.